majed-baserinia/agriBank/.changeset/cold-laws-switch.md

 "@agribank/ui": minor
 ---

-feat: custonm pagination for <TableAdapter> component to allow easier infinite scroll + pagination of unknown number of pages
+feat: custom pagination for <TableAdapter> component to allow easier infinite scroll + pagination of unknown number of pages